Anything But Conservative: The campaign

 Leo Power, a veteran of federal politics and the Conservative Party of Canada's campaign co-chair for Newfoundland and Labrador, said raising money and recruiting volunteers has proved difficult, and blames Williams's ABC campaign, saying it has cut deep into the federal election machine that was struggling to compete.
 Power has also said his party's best hope of winning a seat in the province was in the riding of Avalon with incumbent candidate Fabian Manning.

 While there was "anyone but Harper" activity stemming from a variety of sources across the country, the ABC campaign's national presence was limited to media interviews and a billboard on the Gardiner Expressway in Toronto; Williams did not travel across Canada as he had previously suggested.
 Of the province's seven seats in the House of Commons, the Liberals won six while the NDP won one, with the Conservatives being shut out.
 The federal Conservatives were elected to a second consecutive minority government, with more seats than in the previous parliament, including gains in Ontario (whose politicians had been most critical of the Atlantic Accord).
-However, the shutout of Conservative MPs in Newfoundland and Labrador likely contributed to the lack of a majority government for the conservatives.
+The loss of all Newfoundland and Labrador seats prevented the Conservatives from winning a majority government.

 Legacy

 After the ABC Campaign, all federal Conservative candidates lost their seats in Newfoundland and Labrador.
 In the 2011 federal election, the Conservatives gained a single seat in Newfoundland and Labrador.
 The provincial Progressive Conservatives, led by Williams, won 44 out of 48 seats in the provincial elections.
-Williams remained the Premier of Newfoundland and Labrador until his retirement from politics in 2010.
+Williams remained the Premier of Newfoundland and Labrador until stepping down from politics in 2010.

 Post-campaign, Williams argued that the federal Conservative government's changes to equalization payments would cost Newfoundland $1.6 billion over three years, as it removes the ability of the province to choose whether to sign on to previously announced equalization policies.
 However, the budget passed in February 2009, with the support of the official opposition Liberals led by Michael Ignatieff.
 Williams unsuccessfully lobbied the Liberals to remove the changes to equalization, but Ignatieff refused, saying, "I'm not in the business of carrying Premier Williams' water.
 He has to understand that I have to represent Canadians from coast to coast and from all provinces".

 St. John's mayor Dennis O'Keefe suggested that the Liberal MPs from Newfoundland would be committing "political suicide" if they followed the party line on the budget.
 Ignatieff permitted the six Newfoundland Liberal MPs to break with party discipline and vote against the budget.
 Ignatieff resigned after losing the 2011 federal elections.
 One other provincial premier, Prince Edward Island's Robert Ghiz, supported Williams' position.
 Williams was disappointed by the lack of support from other provinces, saying, "This is a great country and I want to be part of it, but the country disappoints me when we don't rally to protect each other."